 Draw and annotate a wet and dry bulb thermometer.

-What is measured by the following instruments?
+What is measured by the above mentioned instruments?

-Explain how a rain gauge is used.
+Explain how a rain gauge is used. (refer to the sample question from the past paper)

 A. Draw a Climate Graph using the given data